duaneywadey/HTML-CSS-JS-PHP/4_PHP.md

 # PART 1 (Variables, Arrays, Operators)
 Here's a markdown file consisting of the concepts you need to know about PHP.
 The following codes shown below comes from Jon Duckett's book PHP and MySQL.
-If you want to study in advance, here's the repository consisting all of the book's PHP codes.
+If you want to study in advance, here's the [link](https://github.com/duaneywadey/PHP-Resources) to the repository containing all of the book's PHP codes.

 ### PHP Variables
 PHP code always starts with ```<?php``` and then ends with ```?>```.
 We display outputs using the ```echo``` statement.